 Bronzers for medium skin tones can fit well with most shades.
 You can flaunt copper to earthy tones without it clashing with your color.

 Where does it get tricky?

 Darker skins don’t get to play around with many shades.
 Terracotta and chocolate hues fit best.
-However, many brands dint consider going too dark on the pallet.
-The ones that do have inconsiderate price ranges.
-What you can do is add some flecks and a little shimmer to enunciate features.
+However, many brands don’t consider going too dark on the pallet.
+The ones that do have darker shades have inconsiderate price ranges.
+You can add some flecks and a slight shimmer to enunciate features.